Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 ### Get the schema by id

-Get the schema content and its properties by schema id.
+Get the schema definition and its properties by schema id.

 ```python
 import os